 The Solar District Cup challenges multidisciplinary student teams to design and model optimized distributed energy systems for a campus or urban district.
 These systems integrate solar, storage, and other technologies across mixed-use districts, or groups of buildings served by a common electrical distribution feeder.
 The competition engages students in the engineering, urban planning, finance, and related disciplines to reimagine how energy is generated, managed, and used in a district.

-The Class of 2021 started with 59 student-led teams from 57 collegiate institutions participating in the Solar District Cup.
-Then, 35 teams from 34 schools advanced as finalists.
-The 2021 district partners are the City of Denver and Auraria Higher Education Center, the University of Central Florida, and the University of Nebraska – Lincoln.
+The Class of 2021 competed from April 2020 to April 2021 and started with 59 student-led teams from 57 collegiate institutions.
+Twenty-nine teams from 28 schools competed as finalists.
+The 2021 district partners were the City of Denver – Auraria Higher Education Center, the University of Central Florida, and the University of Nebraska – Lincoln.

 Class of 2021 Participating and Finalist Schools